How Long Do Newspaper Articles Stay Online?

 First, head to the website’s FAQ and Contact sections.
 Once there, check for existing removal policies and contact the webmaster with your request.

-Keep in mind that many papers will either not respond, refuse to remove negative news articles or even charge a hefty removal fee.
+Remember that many papers will either not respond, refuse to remove negative news articles or even charge a hefty removal fee.

 Contact Google